-- Jaime Coy RMT – Mondays, Wednesdays, Thursdays
+- Jaime Coy RMT – Mondays, Wednesdays, Thursdays, Friday

-- Kelli Wallace RMT – days vary throughout summer
+- Kelli Wallace RMT – Saturdays &/or Sundays

-- Ross Ramage RMT – Tuesdays, Wednesdays, Fridays
+- Ross Ramage RMT – Tuesdays, Wednesdays, Thursdays, Fridays

 For more information about each practitioner, reviews, blogs, rates and exact hours please visit the information tab, found under the main menu.

 Massage therapy works on several different physiological systems in the body: muscular, vascular, nervous, and hormonal.

 The first and most known is the muscular system.
 When muscles become tight due to either repetitive strain (improper lifting, poor posture), acute trauma (car accident, sports injury) or emotional stress, they can become painful or even reduce movement.
 Massage therapy can isolate the specific muscles causing dysfunction, stretch & kneed them and ultimately get them closer to their “resting state”.

 Tight muscles can impact localized circulation, causing decreased blood flow to the area.
 When the body has reduced circulation, healing time is slower.
 Massage increases circulation to affected areas, essentially bringing in new oxygen and nutrients to tissues and removing stagnant tissue fluid and the waste products (by products of metabolism like carbon dioxide or lactic acid) that go along with it.